 Denial is a primal psychological defense mechanism to cope with radical change, and it expresses itself in many forms:

-a) DENYING INVOLVEMENT – ’I didn’t have anything to do with the breakdown of our marriage.’
+a) DENYING INVOLVEMENT – "I had nothing to do with the breakdown of our marriage."

 b) DENYING FAULT – "They just didn’t love me the way I needed to be loved.
 It was inevitable I would turn to someone else to feel valued and needed."